rclone/rclone/docs/content/chunker.md

 wrapped remote hash for non-chunked ones, we advise you to choose the same hash type as supported by wrapped remote so that your file listings look coherent.

+If your storage backend does not support MD5 or SHA1 but you need consistent file hashing, configure chunker with `md5all` or `sha1all`.
+These two modes guarantee given hash for all files.
+If wrapped remote doesn't support it, chunker will then add metadata to all files, even small.
+However, this can double the amount of small files in storage and incur additional service charges.

 Normally, when a file is copied to chunker controlled remote, chunker will ask the file source for compatible file hash and revert to on-the-fly